testofthings/toolsaf/documentation/CreatingSecurityStatements.md

     ├── __init__.py
     └── statement.py
 ```
 Above, `repository-name` refers to a repository in GitHub.
 Inside this repository is a folder or folders named after products, which contain the actual statement file (`statement.py`).
-The `.venv` folder is the Python virtual environment for the project, into which Toolsaf is installed with _pip_-tool.
+The `.venv` folder is the Python virtual environment for the project, into which Toolsaf is installed with the _pip_-tool.

 Note that security statements should not be placed inside the Toolsaf directory.

-We use _venv_ virtual environment, but any Python tooling should work fine.
+We use the _venv_ virtual environment, but any Python tooling should work fine.
-The precense or absence of `.venv` directory depends on your Python tooling,
+The presence or absence of the `.venv` directory depends on your Python tooling,
 Toolsaf does not expect it.

 ## Minimal Security Statement Sample